Mortgage Interest Rates? Whats the difference?

 What is a Fixed Rate?

-Fixed Rate means that the rate and repayment remain the same over an agreed period (usually between one to five years), even when market rates change.
+Fixed Rate means that the rate and repayment remain the same over an agreed period (usually between one to ten years), even when market rates change.
 This means that you will be protected from any rate changes that could increase your repayments but you also won’t be able to benefit from any favourable rate changes.
 It’s important to remember that you may incur a breakage cost if you want to switch out of a Fixed Rate before the agreed time has ended.
 And don’t forget, once the time period agreed for the Fixed Rate has ended, you’ll be able to choose a new Fixed Rate or change to a Variable Rate.

 What is a Split Rate?